brandonweiss/git-hookshot/README.md

 gem "git-hookshot"
 ```

-*NB*: Right now there is a bug with installing from RubyGems.org—instead use the GitHub repository instead:
+*NB*: Right now there is a bug with installing from RubyGems.org—use the GitHub repository instead:

 ```ruby
 gem "git-hookshot", github: "brandonweiss/git-hookshot"